release-engineering/dist-git/README.md

 #### 6. DistGit client tools:

-To interact with DistGit server, you can use use [rpkg](https://pagure.io/rpkg-util) command-line tool.
+To interact with DistGit server, you can use use [rpkg](https://pagure.io/rpkg-util) or [fedpkg](https://pagure.io/fedpkg) command-line tools.